FlockyChou/vtubing.info/pre-model/understanding-your-hardware-limitations.md

 -----

 I think before we get started on anything, we need to address the elephant in the room.
 Your computer specs will determine your ability to VTube and what games you'll be able to stream.
-It's important to note that just because you can play a game without issues, your computer may not be able to handle running the same games, having VTubing software running, and streaming at the same time.
+It's important to note that just because you can play a game without issues, your computer may not be able to handle running the same game, having VTubing software running, and streaming at the same time.

-While this can be a bit technical, I will try my best to explain things as easily as possible so that people who aren't familiar with computers can understand.
+While this section can be a bit technical, I will try my best to explain things as easily as possible so that people who aren't familiar with computers can understand.

-## How Do I Check What I Can Play?
+## How Do I Check My Computer Specs?
-While there are ways to tell what kind of hardware you have on your computer without downloading anything, the easiest way I've found to get all the information in one place is by downloading and using [Speccy (available on Windows and Mac)](https://www.ccleaner.com/speccy).
+While there are ways to tell what kind of specs/hardware you have in your computer without opening anything up or downloading anything, the easiest way I've found to get all the information in one place is by downloading and using [Speccy (available on Windows and Mac)](https://www.ccleaner.com/speccy).
 If you don't feel comfortable downloading something, you can always Google how to do it for your operating system.

 Multiple factors, namely your CPU, RAM, and GPU ("Graphics" in Speccy), will determine whether or not certain games will run smoothly on your computer.
 You can find out if you can play a game by looking at your hardware and comparing them to the game's minimum requirements, which are often listed on the game's buy page or on it's official site.